Hiddendoom45/FFBEBot/README.md

 - update to runit, displays links for exvius.gg and famitsu
 - fix various issues with unit links with runit/unit
 - remove give command, update help command
-- added emote command to access all of the emotes the bot uses for various things
-- large update to awaken command, uses emotes for items
-- minor update to lore/equipment commands

 #### TODO: